 Are you are a manager or leader who has to review A3s brought to you by employees or teams?
 Do you often see things in the A3s that aren’t clear or don’t make sense based on the facts given?

 One option is to tell employees how to “fix” their A3s based on what you think needs to be changed.
 That is certainly the fastest way to correct A3s that are on the wrong track or don’t hold together.
-Downside, however, is that employees will now be trying to tell your problem solving story that they likely don’t fully understand or feel as much ownership in.
+The downside, however, is that employees will soon try to tell your problem solving story (that they likely don’t fully understand or feel as much ownership for).

-A second option is to coach employees by asking rather than telling.
+A second option is to coach employees and asking rather than telling.
 Asking thought-provoking questions can make A3 creators more aware of jumps and gaps in the thinking leading to the solutions they propose.
-It also can prompt them to reflect on what they actually know verses what they assume that led to the claims they are making in their A3 about problem situation, cause and solution.
-Downside to this approach is that it takes longer and requires patience while creators learn to improve their problem solving stories for themselves.
+It also can prompt people to reflect on what they actually know verses what they assume led to the claims they are making in their A3 about the problem situation, cause, and solution.
+The downside to this approach?
+It takes longer and requires patience while creators learn to improve their problem solving stories for themselves.

-The skill to listen to or read A3s, hear where facts are missing or there are jumps in logic, and ask the right question to “lead” the authors to stop and listen to what they are saying does not come naturally.
-Our tendencies as human beings is to look at others' problem solving thinking, see the holes in the stories, and tell them what we don’t like, what they need to change, and even what we think are the right solutions.
-When we take over the problem solving thinking like this the result is that we become the problem owners as much if not more than the authors.
-And employees let us because of our position.
+Developing the skill to effectively listen to or "read" A3s, hear where facts are missing or there are jumps in logic, and ask the right questions to lead authors to stop and listen to what they are saying does not come naturally.
+Our tendency as human beings is to look at others' problem solving thinking, see the holes in their stories, tell them what we don’t like and what they need to change, and even tell them what we think are the right solutions.
+But when we take over the problem solving thinking in this way, we become the problem owners as much, if not more than, the authors.
+Employees let us because of our position.

-This workshop will introduce skills for coaching A3 creators, not just the content of their A3s, without taking the problem solving thinking away from them.
+This workshop will introduce skills for coaching A3 creators not just on the content of their A3s, but in such a way that as leaders, we don’t take away agency and problem solving thinking from others.